MBChB Medicine (6-year programme)

-- SQA: Advanced Higher: Chemistry and one other of Biology, Mathematics and Physics at grade B. AAAAB at Higher by end of S5, to include Chemistry and two of Biology, Mathematics or Physics.
+- SQA: Advanced Higher: Chemistry and one other of Biology, Mathematics and Physics at grade B. AAAAB at Higher by end of S5: Chemistry and two of Biology, Mathematics or Physics.
 For some applicants this subject combination at S5 Higher is neither possible nor appropriate.
 Students who meet the grade requirements in S5 but are missing one or more sciences may take the missing subject(s) in S6.
 Human Biology may replace Biology.
-National 5s: B grades in Biology, Chemistry, English and Mathematics.
-SQA Advanced Highers: We encourage the study of at least two subjects at Advanced Higher level in S6 and one further subject at Higher or above.
-The subjects of greatest relevance to a medical programme are Chemistry and Biology.
-Offers are usually conditional on S6 performance.
-(This information is for 2019 entry only.
-We are currently revising our entry requirements for 2020 entry.
-These will be published in early March, 2019.)
+National 5s: Biology, Chemistry, English and Mathematics at B. We accept Higher Applications of Mathematics at C in place of National 5 Mathematics at B. Offers are conditional on S6 performance.
+(Revised 10/04/2019 to remove the need for specific subjects at Advanced Higher.)